benhoyt/benhoyt.github.com/writings/python-pattern-matching.md

     return _convert_signed_num(node)
 ```

 Definitely a win!
 Syntax tree processing seems like the ideal use case for `match`.
-In Python 3.10, the `ast` module's node types already have `__match_args__` set, so that makes it even cleaner.
-We could have used `as` assignments in the `BinOp` case, but the pattern gets a bit noisy.
+In Python 3.10, the `ast` module's node types already have `__match_args__` set, so that makes it even cleaner by avoiding `Constant(value=value)` type of repetition.

 Still, I want to find one outside the `ast` module.
-There's a nice long `if ... elif` chain in [`curses/textpad.py:do_command`](https://github.com/python/cpython/blob/dea59cf88adf5d20812edda330e085a4695baba4/Lib/curses/textpad.py#L95): it's mostly a simple switch, but it would benefit from `match ... case` with a few `if` guards.
+I won't copy it here, but there's a nice long `if ... elif` chain in [`curses/textpad.py:do_command`](https://github.com/python/cpython/blob/dea59cf88adf5d20812edda330e085a4695baba4/Lib/curses/textpad.py#L95): it's mostly a simple switch, but it would benefit from `match ... case` with a few `if` guards.

 What about this, from [`dataclasses.py:_asdict_inner`](https://github.com/python/cpython/blob/dea59cf88adf5d20812edda330e085a4695baba4/Lib/dataclasses.py#L1235):